 When Kansas Alliance for Wetlands and Streams (KAWS) first became a grantee in 2002, they had only one staff member.
 Since the initial capacity grant, and another in 2008, KAWS has grown to include nine staff located across the state of Kansas and continues to make strides in educating agencies, organizations and landowners of the need to address issues related to wetlands, streams and riparian areas.

 Some of their notable accomplishments include the development of an annual Playa Workshop that continues to grow and increase awareness of playas among producers and landowners, several North American Wetlands Conservation Act (NAWCA) grants to advance the conservation of Kansas’ wetlands, and a leadership role in the annual Kansas Natural Resources Conference that attracts participants from across the region.
-Most recently, KAWS has partnered with other organizations, including Natural Resources Conservation Service and Kansas Department of Wildlife, Parks and Tourism, to add several more program-focused staff positions.
+Most recently, KAWS has partnered with other organizations, including Natural Resources Conservation Service and Kansas Department of Wildlife and Parks, to add several more program-focused staff positions.

 Since 1996, KAWS has grown from an alliance of watershed groups to a statewide non-profit organization that now has the capacity to assist other emerging conservation organizations.
 In 2021, KAWS became the fiscal sponsor for Great Plains Regeneration, a new non-profit whose mission is “Healthy soil creates healthy plants, healthy animals and healthy people.”

 More information on their work can be found at kaws.org.

 Oklahoma Prescribed Burn Association

 Oklahoma Prescribed Burn Association (OPBA) was a newly incorporated nonprofit when it became a grantee in 2013.
 The proposed project focused on increasing prescribed fire on the Oklahoma landscape through the development of local burn associations while also providing training and support.
 At the time, there were 15 existing local grassroots burn associations.